BrentTB/QuantumScript/README.md

 g++ -std=c++17 *.cpp -o quantumscript && ./quantumscript file.qts 1 2 3
 ```

-_in the two examples above, three command line arguments have been parsed in_
+_in the two examples above, three command line arguments have been passed in_

 ## Language Structure